Infrared Thermology: See How It Gives Insight For Home Insulation Upgrades

 • Reading time: 4 minutes

 Infrared thermography offers the eyes to see where energy losses are actually occurring in your home, and where new windows, expanding foam, and advanced weather stripping will do the most good.
 Thermal imaging tools are coming down in price rapidly, even to the point where simple units are now affordable by any homeowner.
-That’s me below using a simple infrared detection gun at my place.
+That’s me above using a simple infrared detection gun at my place.

 Thinking of buying a new house?
 Market-savvy builders are now using infrared images to prove efficiency claims by lifting them out of the realm of hope and making them plainly visible.
 Have you just moved into a resale home and find that peak heating bills are higher than the mortgage?
 Applying an infrared audit of the sort offered by more and more home inspectors eliminates the mystery of exactly where all your heating dollars go.